Parallel Computers, Inc.: History

 The company was founded in 1983 and was premised on the idea of providing a less expensive alternative to existing fault-tolerant solutions, one that would be attractive to smaller businesses.
 Over time it received some $21 million of venture capital funding.
 Parallel Computers was part of a wave of technology companies that were based in that area during the 1980s, the Santa Cruz Operation being the most well-known of them.
 Parallel Computers was also one of a number of new companies focusing on fault-tolerant solutions that were inspired by the success of Tandem Computers.
-Other such companies included Stratus Computer, Tolerant Systems, Sequoia Systems, Synapse Computer, Auragen Systems, No Halt Computers, Corinthian Systems, Enmasse, and Computer Consoles Inc.
+Other such companies included Encore Computer, Stratus Computer, Tolerant Systems, Sequoia Systems, Synapse Computer, Auragen Systems, No Halt Computers, Corinthian Systems, Enmasse, and Computer Consoles Inc.

 Parallel Computers made systems that featured redundant hardware elements from processors and storage to power supplies, and that self-detected error situations.
 Their systems fit into the supermicrocomputer to minicomputer ranges in size.
 The difficulties of building fault-tolerant systems were considerable, however, including the unsuitability of Unix in that era for that purpose, and Parallel Systems like the other new companies in the space severely underestimated the engineering tasks involved.
 Significant product delays resulted as a consequence, as did layoffs, and Parallel Computers changed its chief executive during 1984.